netzpirat/guard-coffeescript/README.md

 ## JSON

-The json library is also required but is not explicitly stated as a gem dependency.
+The JSON library is also required but is not explicitly stated as a gem dependency.
 If you're on Ruby 1.8 you'll need to install the json or json_pure gem.
-On Ruby 1.9, json is included in the standard library.
+On Ruby 1.9, JSON is included in the standard library.

 ## CoffeeScript